-Alcohol and Drug-Free Workplace Policy
+Alcohol and Drugs

-Improper use of drugs or alcohol can seriously injure the health of employees, impair the performance of their responsibilities and endanger the safety and well being of fellow employees, students and members of the general public.
+39.100..
+The purpose of this policy is to work toward the prevention of substance abuse in the University community.
+All employees are required to obey state and federal laws regarding the use of drugs and alcohol on campus.
+Employees who violate state or federal drug or alcohol laws are subject to criminal prosecution; those who violate University policies are subject to institutional sanctions.
+Improper use of drugs or alcohol can seriously injure the health of employees, impair the performance of their responsibilities and endanger the safety and well-being of fellow employees, students and members of the general public.

-The University reserves the right to offer employees convicted of violating a criminal drug or alcohol statute in the workplace participation in an approved rehabilitation or drug/alcohol abuse assistance program as an alternative to discipline, with the employee required to participate satisfactorily as a condition of continued employment.
+39.303..
+For employees convicted of violating a criminal drug or alcohol statute in the workplace, the University reserves the right to offer participation in an approved rehabilitation or drug abuse assistance program as an alternative to discipline, with the employee required to participate satisfactorily as a condition of continued employment.
 However, it is the University's position that these resources are best used voluntarily before workplace problems occur.
-If an employee has failed to avail him or herself of such help and such problems do occur, the University will have little choice but to act severely against such abusers in the interests of protecting all our employees.All employees will be asked to acknowledge that they have been informed of the above policy and agree to abide by it in all respects.
-By law, such acknowledgment and agreement are required of you as a condition of continued employment.
+If an employee has failed to avail him or herself of such help and such problems do occur, the University will have little choice but to act severely against such abusers in the interests of protecting all employees.

+39.500..
+All employees are asked to acknowledge that they have been informed of the above policy and agree to abide by it in all respects.
+By law, such acknowledgment and agreement are required as a condition of continued employment.